Olga Tass

 Olga Tass (married name Lemhényi; 29 March 1929 – 10 July 2020) was a Hungarian gymnast who competed at the 1948, 1952, 1956, and 1960 Summer Olympics.
 She was born in Pécs.

 Gymnastics career

-Tass began gymnastics in 1941 but wouldn't be able to make her international debut until after World War II.
+Tass began gymnastics in 1941 but would not be able to make her international debut until after World War II.
 In 1948 she competed at the Olympic Games and won a silver medal in the team competition.
-At the 1952 Olympic Games Tass won a silver medal with the Hungarian team and a bronze medal in the team portable apparatus.
-At her third Olympic Games she won a gold medal in the team portable apparatus, a silver in the team final, and an individual bronze on vault.
+At the 1952 Olympic Games, Tass won a silver medal with the Hungarian team and a bronze medal in the team portable apparatus.
+At her third Olympic Games, she won a gold medal in the team portable apparatus, a silver in the team final, and an individual bronze on vault.
 She competed at her fourth Olympic Games in 1960.
 With four Olympic appearances, Tass held the record of most appearances by a female gymnast at the Olympics until 2008, when Oksana Chusovitina competed in her fifth Olympic Games.